Contact us Email

 Planning Your Irish Golf Adventure: 9 Must-Play Courses in Ireland

-Royal County Down, Royal Portrush, and Ballybunion make the top 20 of most world lists, and rightly so.
-However, outside of these spectacular, unmissable venues, what other courses on the Island of Ireland are must-plays for your next golf trip?
+When planning and booking Ireland golf vacations, there are plenty of courses you’ll want to consider.
+Royal County Down, Royal Portrush, and Ballybunion consistently make the top 20 of most world lists, and rightly so.
+However, outside of these spectacular, unmissable venues, what other Ireland golf courses are must-plays for your next Irish trip?
+Read our guide.

 More reasons to visit Ireland

-You can’t visit Ireland without drinking a pint of Guinness or a glass of Irish Whiskey.
-You’ll never get a better stout than when you are enjoying the warm welcome of a quaint pub listening to traditional Irish music and eating local delicacies.
+You’ll never experience a better stout than when you are enjoying the warm welcome of a quaint pub while listening to traditional Irish music and sampling local delicacies.

-Whatever you do and wherever you stay in Ireland, you’ll make friends and memories that will last a lifetime.
+Alongside the incredible golf in Ireland, whatever you do and wherever you stay, you’ll make friends and memories to last a lifetime.

 Sunset at Adare Manor